creme332/myjobviz/README.md

 ![rip](/Charts/test.pdf)

 # To-Do #
-- [ ] Use percentages instead of frequency in barcharts
-- [ ] Barchart for each category is a unique colour. (orange for programming lang, blue for database,...)
+- [ ] - Make images the same size on README
+- [ ] For all barcharts, keep distance between bars constant
 - [ ] Add pie chart for job types
 - [ ] Add word cloud
 - [ ] Publish results on GitHub pages
 - [ ] Search each language/framework on site to see if spelling matches expected spelling
-- [ ] Convert opening and closing date in csv file to US date format then sort.
+- [x] Convert opening and closing date in csv file to US date format then sort.
+- [x] Barchart for each category is a unique colour. (orange for programming lang, blue for database,...)

 # Table of contents #
 1. [Introduction](#intro)